Bianca Jackson: Reintroduction (2008)

 Despite Palmer's earlier reservations, it was announced on 29 October 2007 that she would be reprising the role of Bianca.
 EastEnders executive producer Diederick Santer said he was "delighted" that Bianca was returning, commenting: "Millions grew up with her and, like the audience, I can't wait to see her back in the show.
 I'm really looking forward to the next chapter in her story."

 On 30 October 2007, a day after the announcement of Bianca's return, it was announced that Sid Owen would also be returning to the show as Ricky.
 Owen commented: "It will be interesting to see what has been happening to Ricky and Bianca over the last few years.
 Although I must admit I'm not looking forward to her nagging me by shouting his name."
 Santer commented: "First Patsy comes home, now Sid!
 Ricky and Bianca were a hugely popular and well-loved partnership on the show, spawning one of the best (and perhaps most irritating) of TV catchphrases – Rickaaaaay!"

-On 18 March 2008, Mark Jefferies of the Daily Mirror announced that Bianca would return with four children: Whitney Dean (Shona McGarty), the fifteen-year-old daughter of Bianca's deceased partner Nathan; Liam Butcher (James Forde), Bianca and Ricky's son who previously appeared in the serial; Tiffany Dean (Maisie Smith), Bianca's five-year-old daughter with Nathan; and Morgan Jackson-King (Devon Higgs), Bianca's three-year-old son who "gets spoilt the most out of all of the kids".
+On 18 March 2008, Mark Jefferies of the Daily Mirror announced that Bianca would return with four children: Whitney Dean (Shona McGarty), the fifteen-year-old daughter of Bianca's deceased partner, Nathan; Liam Butcher (James Forde), Bianca and Ricky's son who previously appeared in the serial; Tiffany Butcher (Maisie Smith), Bianca's five-year-old daughter with Ricky but believed to be Nathan's; and Morgan Butcher (Devon Higgs), Bianca's three-year-old son who "gets spoilt the most out of all of the kids".